JohannesDeml/unity-guid-resolver/README.md

 * MIT (c) Johannes Deml - see [LICENSE](./LICENSE.md)

-If this was not obvious to you: This extension is not affiliated with Unity Technologies - And for tracer.ai: Stop trying to make annoying trademark complaints, you're not making the world better by using AI to make those claims without any reasoning behind them.
+If this was not obvious to you: This extension is not affiliated with Unity Technologies - And for enftracer.ai: Congratulations, you made it quite a bit more annoying and cumersome to install this tool, thanks for nothing.